lazycodertools/codefilter/README.md

 Free edition is **already available** in preview, supports C# language, is installed as an extension to Visual Studio.

-Pro edition is work in progress, planned to be licened.
+Pro edition is work in progress, planned to be licensed.
 You can support this work on [Patreon](https://www.patreon.com/lazycodertools).

 # Resources